Come see about me.*

 Hello!

-*if you don’t know the reference, look it up and enjoy the earworm!
+*if you don’t know the reference, just look it up and enjoy the earworm

 I’m still smitten with my adopted hometown, growing deeper roots by the year.
-I consider co-hosting block parties, tending to unruly dogs (and gardens) in my slightly haunted bungalow*, and serving as a superfan of the Chicago Sky, crucial elements of my civic duties.
+Organizing block parties, tending to the unruly dogs/gardens/ghosts of my centennial bungalow*, Chicago Sky super fandom: these are just a few of my civic responsibilities.

 Connecting the Dots.

-I’ve had a job since I was 14 years old.
-(Shout out to Bloomer’s Home and Garden!)
-I’ve worked in coffee shops and retail, in and around academia, and in niche industries from wine to software to biotech.
-At the end of the day, my ability to understand how products and ideas are translated from production to the end user is thanks to this broad work experience–and the common threads of service, connection, and storytelling remain at the core of what I do.
+I got my first job the moment I turned 14, and have always had one ever since.
+I’ve worked in restaurants and retail, in and around academia, and in niche industries from wine to software to biotech.
+At the end of the day, my ability to understand how products translate–from concept all the way to the end user–is thanks to this broad work experience.
+The common threads of service, connection, and storytelling remain at the core of what I do.

-Working within specialized, dynamic industries turned me into a professional who can see the big picture and predict what’s around the bend.
-I’ve been proud to claim titles like Director of Education, Portfolio Manager, Head of Marketing, and Regional Sales Director–but at the end of the day, I am prouder that I work hard, play well with others, and bring my whole self to my work irrespective of my title or project.
+Working within specialized, dynamic industries has equipped me to see the big picture and predict what’s around the bend.
+I’ve held titles like Director of Education, Portfolio Manager, Head of Marketing, and Regional Sales Director.
+At the end of the day, I am prouder that I work hard, play well with others, and bring my whole self to my work irrespective of my title or project.

-Lastly—although I’m based in Chicago, I’m open to working with any team, anywhere, on the right project.
-If it’s helpful to your project, soy bilingüe en español.
+Lastly—although I’m based in Chicago, I’m open to working with any team, anywhere, for the right project.
+And, if it’s useful to our scope, soy bilingüe en español.

 Taking an active role in the community around me has enriched my world.

-Check out some of the talented friends, collaborators, and organizations I care about.
+Check the talented friends, collaborators, and organizations I care about.

 Deep Cuts